How to Grow and Care for Rubber Tree (Ficus elastica)

 Mealybugs

-The insects themselves are powdery white in appearance, with ridges along their bodies and a fringe on either side.
+Mealybugs are white in appearance, with ridges along their bodies and a fringe on either side.

 They typically measure less than a quarter of an inch in length, and most frequently hide under leaves or along the midribs near the stem.

-To rid the plant of mealybugs, apply rubbing alcohol to a cotton ball and rub it over the insects.
-Be sure to clear away the webs and check leaves carefully for any remaining signs of infestation.
+To get rid of mealybugs, apply rubbing alcohol to a cotton ball and rub it over the insects.

 Read more about fighting a mealybug infestation here.